wp-plugins/stagtools/readme.txt

 * Initial Release

 == Upgrade Notice ==
+= 1.2.5 =
+Includes fixes and improvements for Twitter and Instagram widget.

 = 1.2.3 =
 Adds compatbility with WordPress 3.9.
 1 beta tester was killed during this update.